jeudy100/PlatformDeveloperNotes/PlatformDeveloperNotes1.md

 }
 ```

+**Trigger Context Variables**

+Triggers in Salesforce provide implicit variables for accessing runtime context.
+These variables are encapsulated within the `System.Trigger` class.

+- **isExecuting**:
+  - Returns true if the current context is a trigger.

+- **isInsert**:
+  - Returns true if the trigger was fired due to an insert operation.

+- **isUpdate**:
+  - Returns true if the trigger was fired due to an update operation.

+- **isDelete**:
+  - Returns true if the trigger was fired due to a delete operation.

+- **isBefore**:
+  - Returns true if the trigger was fired before any record was saved.

+- **isAfter**:
+  - Returns true if the trigger was fired after all records were saved.

+- **isUndelete**:
+  - Returns true if the trigger was fired after a record is recovered from the Recycle Bin.

+- **new**:
+  - Returns a list of new versions of sObject records.
+  - Available in insert, update, and undelete triggers.
+  - Records can only be modified in before triggers.

+- **newMap**:
+  - Returns a map of IDs to new versions of sObject records.
+  - Available in before update, after insert, after update, and after undelete triggers.

+- **old**:
+  - Returns a list of old versions of sObject records.
+  - Available in update and delete triggers.

+- **oldMap**:
+  - Returns a map of IDs to old versions of sObject records.
+  - Available in update and delete triggers.

+- **operationType**:
+  - Returns an enum of type System.TriggerOperation corresponding to the current operation.
+  - Possible values: BEFORE_INSERT, BEFORE_UPDATE, BEFORE_DELETE, AFTER_INSERT, AFTER_UPDATE, AFTER_DELETE, and AFTER_UNDELETE.

+- **size**:
+  - Represents the total number of records in a trigger invocation, both old and new.

+**Note**:
+- The record firing a trigger may include invalid field values, such as division by zero in a formula.
+- In such cases, the field value is set to null in the `new`, `newMap`, `old`, and `oldMap` variables.

 ### Best Practices

 Using triggers should be a deliberate choice, and developers should strive to minimize technical overhead by leveraging the platform's declarative capabilities wherever possible.